-Before starting Help.com in August 2014, I was the CEO of A Small Orange from March 2010 to May 2014.
-A Small Orange is a medium sized web hosting company based in Austin that also has a number of employees all over the world.
+Prior to Help.com, I was the CEO of A Small Orange from March 2010 to May 2014.
+A Small Orange is a fairly large web hosting company based in Austin that also has a number of employees all over the world.
 A Small Orange also owns and runs HostNine, Cirtex, SEO Hosting, and SEO Web Hosting, so I was responsible for those companies as well.
 The company was acquired by Endurance International Group in July 2010 and I stayed on as the CEO of A Small Orange and an SVP at Endurance for about two years following the acquisition.
 I was on the executive team at Endurance when they went public in October 2013.

-Prior to joining the team at A Small Orange, I ran customer service strategy and operations, as well as corporate communications and public relations, at HostGator, one of the world’s largest and fastest growing web hosting companies.
+Before A Small Orange, I ran customer service strategy and operations, as well as corporate communications and public relations, at HostGator, one of the world’s largest and fastest growing web hosting companies.
 I joined HostGator when they had about 150 people and they grew to 400 in about 18 months, most of whom were customer facing.

 In April 2006, I founded Service Untitled and wrote extensively on customer service and the customer service experience for more than seven years until I concentrated my writing efforts on the Help.com Blog.
 I have also worked with Automattic, the very cool company behind WordPress.com, as well as the consumer health startup HealthTap.
 I have a degree in sociology from Duke University.

 Douglas Hanna is an entrepreneurial strategy and operations executive with a passion for customer service.
 He is currently the GM, Developer Platform at Zendesk, a global software company with a beautifully simple web-based customer service desk.
-Prior to Zendesk, he was the founder and CEO of Help.com, a next generation provider of customer service software.
-Before Help.com, he was the CEO of A Small Orange, the homegrown hosting company.
+Prior to Zendesk, he was the founder and CEO of Help.com, a customer service software company based in Austin.
+Before that, Douglas was the CEO of A Small Orange, the homegrown hosting company.
 A Small Orange, which Douglas joined in 2010, was acquired by Endurance International Group (NASDAQ: EIGI) in 2012 and Douglas continued running the company as the SVP and Brand CEO, A Small Orange at Endurance for nearly two years following the acquisition.
-Under his leadership, A Small Orange grew from 9 to 90 employees and revenue increased by more than 1200%.
-Before that, Douglas ran customer service strategy and operations at HostGator, one of the world’s largest web hosting companies.
-He also founded Service Untitled, a leading blog on customer service and the customer service experience and has done customer service consulting for companies such as Dell.
+Earlier in his career, Douglas ran customer service strategy and operations at HostGator, one of the world’s largest web hosting companies and founded Service Untitled, a leading blog on customer service and the customer service experience.
 Douglas earned a bachelor’s degree in sociology from Duke University.